delb-xml/delb-py/docs/extending.rst

 they can they return a parsed document.

-*Mixin classes* add functionality / attributes to the :class:`delb.Document` class as (instead of inheriting from it).
+*Mixin classes* add functionality / attributes to the :class:`delb.Document` class (instead of inheriting from it).
 That allows applications to rely optionally on the availability of plugins and to combine various extensions.

 *Subclasses* can be used to provide distinct models of arbitrary aspects for